Chicago’s John G. Shedd Aquarium Review: Where Dragons & Flying Rays Thrive

 Oceanarium: Lower Level

-Afterward, I went to the lower level, below the waterline of the Oceanarium, to photograph the aquarium tanks through their clear glass walls.
-The tanks were so huge that the tank walls spanned rooms.
-One tank even had a baby Beluga whale, which was gray instead of white like his parents.
+Afterward, I went below the waterline of the Oceanarium to the lower level to photograph the aquarium tanks through their clear glass walls.
+The tanks were so huge that the tank walls spanned multiple rooms.
+One tank even had a baby Beluga whale (you could tell because, unlike its pale parents, it was gray).

 Nearby, I also learned a bit about how these huge tanks were filtered and maintained.
-Through a window, I could see twelve huge particle-based filters, designed to keep the two main tanks clean.
+Through a window, I could see twelve huge particle-based filters.
 A sign attached to the outside of one of the tanks explained that water was forced down layers of sand and gravel so that solids were trapped in the top few inches of fine-grain sand, and the remaining tanks were handled by another fifteen filters.
-And while that was an incredible feat of engineering, there were more incredible things to come.
+With these facts in mind, I wandered in deeper.

 Faust, the Lazy Komodo Dragon

 Surprisingly enough, there was also a small exhibit of lizards on the lower level.
-And there I met the very rare Blue Tree Monitor Lizard, only recently identified as its own species; but even more exciting, as I came around the corner I shared the room with a Komodo Dragon for the first time.
-Later, I found out his name was Faust, and he was very lazy that day.
+And there I met the very rare (and very adorable) Blue Tree Monitor Lizard, only recently identified as its own species.
+And, as I came around the corner, I found myself sharing a room with a Komodo Dragon for the first time.
+Later, I found out his name was Faust, and Faust was lazy that day.

 The Incredible Wild Reef